opstrace/opstrace/docs/references/gcp.md

 ## Required service account permissions

-Creating an Opstrace cluster in a GCP project requires a service account.
+Creating an Opstrace instance in a GCP project requires a service account.
 That service account must have certain security roles applied in the GCP project:

 * `roles/compute.networkAdmin`